Constraining inflationary magnetogenesis and reheating via GWs in light of PTA data

 Given that the fluctuations in the temperature of the CMB are of the order of $\delta T/T \simeq 10^{-5}$, upon assuming that they are induced by the PMFs, it is feasible to arrive at a rough upper bound on the present-day strength of the magnetic field, say, $B_0^{\mbox{ {{CMB}}}}$.
 We find that the upper bound can be expressed as

 where $\fnb=\nb/[1-(\kmin/\ke)^{\nb}]$ and $k_\mathrm{min}$ corresponds to the largest observable scale today.
 For a scale-invariant spectrum of PMFs (i.e. when $\nb=0$), the above value turns out to be $B_0^{_{\mathrm{CMB}}} \simeq 1.55\, \mathrm{nG}$.
 Interestingly, this estimate proves to be close to the typical upper bound at the scale of $1\,\mathrm{Mpc}$ arrived at from a detailed analysis of the imprints of the PMFs on the CMB~\cite{paoletti2022constraints, Zucca:2016iur,Planck:2015zrl, BICEP2:2017lpa}.

-In our discussion below, we shall neglect the nonlinear evolution of the magnetic field due to MHD processes over scales that are within the Hubble radius during the epoch of radiation domination \cite{PhysRevLett.128.221301, 2023arXiv230617124L, 2023arXiv231207938Y}.
-We shall also assume that the magnetic fields dominate in the early universe, but electric fields might be prominent in alternative scenarios.
-If the electric fields dominate, constraints on the magnetic fields change based on their post-inflationary evolution.
-Our objective is to constrain PMFs and the dynamics of reheating in the regime wherein the strength of the PMFs significantly exceeds the PEFs (i.e. when $\mB \gg \mE$), making PMFs the dominant source of secondary~GWs.
+In our discussion below, we shall neglect the nonlinear evolution of the magnetic field due to MHD processes over scales within the Hubble radius during the epoch of radiation domination~\cite{PhysRevLett.128.221301, 2023arXiv230617124L,2023arXiv231207938Y}.

-\underline{\it Primary and secondary GWs:}\/~As mentioned, we are interested in computing the spectral energy density of secondary GWs induced by the PMFs.
-We shall work with PMFs that are consistent with the constraints from the CMB data and Big Bang Nucleosynthesis (BBN).
-We shall compare the strengths of the induced GWs with the sensitivities of the different GW observatories and, importantly, understand the implications for the early universe in light of the latest PTA results.
+\underline{\it Primary and secondary GWs:}\/~In our analysis, we shall take into account the primary GWs generated during inflation and the secondary GWs induced by the PMFs during inflation as well as post-inflation.
+We shall consider situations wherein the generated GWs are consistent with the constraints from the CMB as well as big bang nucleosynthesis (BBN).
+We shall compare the strengths of the induced GWs with the sensitivities of the different GW observatories and, importantly, understand the implications for the early universe in light of the latest PTA observations.

-We shall assume that, after magnetogenesis during inflation, the conformal invariance of the EMF is restored.
+After magnetogenesis during inflation, we shall assume that the conformal invariance of the action describing the electromagnetic field is restored.
 In such a case, post-inflation, there are two stages wherein the anisotropic stress associated with the PMFs contributes to the generation of secondary GWs.
 The first stage corresponds to the epoch of reheating.
 The second stage is during the epoch of radiation domination until the decoupling of neutrinos which occurs around $T_{\nu} \simeq 1\, \mathrm{MeV}$.
 After decoupling, the anisotropic stress of the free-streaming neutrinos cancel the anisotropic stress of the PMFs~\cite{Lewis:2004ef}.